 Unless it comes automatically… Pointing toes, for example, comes automatically for some people, while others need to think about it.

-I recommend to focus on just ONE thing in your training.
-With practice it will slowly become natural and you won’t need to put an extra effort into it.
+I recommend focusing on just ONE thing in your training.
+With practice, it will slowly become natural and you won’t need to put extra effort into it.